VineeSouzaa/VineeSouzaa/README.md

 💼 Backend/Frontend developer since 2018 | formed in System Analysis
 | 🚀 I love AI, backend performance, db queries analysis.

-I also have a ruge experience into Mobile Development and front-end frameworks/patterns
+I also have a long time experience with Mobile Development and front-end frameworks/patterns

 ---